jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras.md

 "The printed output of continuous variables (vectors) gives the direction cosines which are the coordinates of the heads of unit length vectors.
 In plot these are scaled by their correlation (square root of the column r2) so that “weak” predictors have shorter arrows than “strong” predictors...
 ...Function vectorfit finds *directions in the ordination space towards which the environmental vectors change most rapidly and to which they have maximal correlations with the ordination configuration*.
 Function factorfit finds *averages of ordination scores for factor levels*."

 The way I interpret this is that the vectors act as a kind of "pseudo axis" within your plot.
 If you travel along your plot in that direction, you will see that your samples generally increase with respect to that variable.
 This of course is not a perfect relationship, which is where the r2 and signficance values come in to explain the strength of the association.
-Longer arrows, mean a strength of association.
+Longer arrows, mean a stronger association.
 Because this relationship isn't always linear, the developers of envfit suggest that you could also use alternate methods to map important variables onto your data including point size or the ordisurf function.

 The centroid value for all the samples belonging to a certain category are plotted by the factor coordinates, which allows you to see how well samples from specific categories are grouping together (or not).